lpalbou/AbstractAssistant/docs/INSTALLATION.md

 To start AbstractAssistant automatically on login:

+#### Option 1: macOS App Bundle (Recommended)
 1. Open System Preferences > Users & Groups
 2. Click your user account
 3. Go to Login Items
+4. Add `/Applications/AbstractAssistant.app` to the list

+#### Option 2: Terminal Command
+1. Open System Preferences > Users & Groups
+2. Click your user account
+3. Go to Login Items
-4. Add AbstractAssistant to the list
+4. Add the `assistant` command to the list

 Or create a LaunchAgent: